History of The Simpsons: Cancellation threat

 For the negotiations, the studio requested that the cast members accept a 45 percent cut of their salaries so that more seasons could be produced after season 23, or else that season would be the series' last.
 The actors were willing to take a pay cut, but wanted a percentage of the back-end payments instead.
 At one point Shearer even offered a 70 percent pay cut in exchange for back-end percentages, but the studio was unwilling to make any deal involving back-end percentages.
 In the end, the studio and the actors reached a deal, in which the actors would take a pay cut of 30 percent, down to just over $300,000 per episode, prolonging the show to its 25th season.
 As well as the voice actors, everybody involved in the show took a pay cut.
 This included animators, writers, the post-production crew and even Jean himself.
 The further use of digital animation also saves money, as the animation of the show becomes more efficient.

 In 2013, FXX purchased the exclusive American cable rights to the series.
 In August 2014, a new website and app was launched called Simpsons World, which contained every episode from the show's first 25 seasons that were available for viewing with a valid cable login.
 The website, which updated regularly, was only available in the United States.

+In 2016, The Simpsons moved the production of the animation from Film Roman to Fox Television Animation in season 28.

 In February 2019, the series was renewed for a 31st and 32nd season bringing the series up to 713 episodes, making it the first scripted primetime series to surpass 700 episodes.

-In March 2019, the episode Stark Raving Dad was pulled from circulation following the release of the Leaving Neverland documentary and renewed discussion of Michael Jackson's sexual abuse allegations.
+In March 2019, the episode "Stark Raving Dad" was pulled from circulation following the release of the Leaving Neverland documentary and renewed discussion of Michael Jackson's sexual abuse allegations.
+The episode also was omitted from the Disney+ streaming service.